Cypress canker: Hosts

-Besides Monterey cypress, other trees attacked by the fungi that cause this canker include Cupressus sempervirens, Cupressus pigmaea, Cupressus lusitanica, Platycladus orientalis, Chamaecyparis lawsoniana, Calocedrus decurrens, Juniperus chinensis and Juniperus sabina.
+Besides Monterey cypress, other trees attacked by the fungi that cause this canker include Cupressus sempervirens, Cupressus pygmaea, Cupressus lusitanica, Platycladus orientalis, Chamaecyparis lawsoniana, Calocedrus decurrens, Juniperus chinensis and Juniperus sabina.
 Even when a species is susceptible, environmental factors are important in the development of the disease.
 In California, for example, Monterey cypresses growing on the coastal ranges were found to be much less affected than those growing in inland areas where the climate was of a Mediterranean type.

 Symptoms

 The fungal spores gain entry into the tree through natural fissures or through injuries to the bark.
 The growth of the fungal thalli interferes with the phloem tissue of the host tree, cutting off the flow of sap and eventually killing the branch above the wound.
 The foliage turns yellow and the branch rapidly dies.
 A sunken canker with a reddish tinge develops at the original site of infection and resin often oozes out nearby.
 Each canker is long and narrow and there may be several on one branch.
 Black circular sporing structures later appear alongside the canker.